 The first thing to do was to buy and install a shorter VIP grip since this would be a carry gun.
-I haven't seen the VIP grips readily available that weren't already stippled, but STI just happen to have a few brand new ones in stock on their website, so I ordered one the second I won the auction for the gun on GunBroker.
+I hadn't seen the VIP grips readily available that weren't already stippled, but STI just happen to have a few brand new ones in stock on their website, so I ordered one the second I won the auction for the gun on GunBroker.
 After I installed the VIP grip, I was playing around with the tactical magwell that came on the full size grip and realized that it actually fit onto the VIP grip and was held firmly into place solely by the tension against the bottom of the mainspring housing.
 I really like the look of the tactical magwell on the VIP grip because it looks too "cut off short" without it.
 The gun prints a little bit more with the magwell installed, but it looks awesome and actually helps with reloading quickly.
 I also blended the inside of the mag opening in the grip to transition smoothly from the magwell as much as possible and I inserted a small piece of soft rubber hose into the magwell to fill the gap between the magwell and the bottom front lip of the VIP grip.

 After putting a couple hundred rounds through the gun to make sure it functioned properly, I sent the slide off to Vulcan Machine Werks to be milled for a red dot sight and I also had them cut a window into the top of the slide to reduce the weight a little and increase the cool factor a little.
 While the slide was away getting milled, I struggled with whether to stipple the grip or leave it with the classic checkering.
 I ended up stippling the unused full size grip first to see how it would turn out, and that convinced me to go ahead and do the VIP grip.
 I also used melted plastic from a sacrificial STI magazine base plate to fill in the faux screw holes at the bottom of the grip to give it a more custom look.
 I am extremely happy with how everything came together on this gun!